ac812/mcb-python/docs/jupyter.md

 Jupyter Notebooks are a Python way of doing **literate programming**, that is, incorporating natural language, *e.g.,* English with your source code.
 So rather than having a word processing document containing all your text, and a .py file containing your source code, Jupyter Notebooks combines functionality of both into one document.
-Jupyter Notebook is a web application to make our analysis/code reproducible, one of the qualities that are being promoted in research to be compliant with FAIR standards (**F**inadble **A**ccessible **I**nteroperable and **R**eproducible).
+A Jupyter Notebook is a web application to make our analysis/code reproducible, one of the qualities that are being promoted in research to be compliant with FAIR standards (**F**inadble **A**ccessible **I**nteroperable and **R**eproducible).